sal55/langs/mycompilers.md

  Or not having an implementation that builds multiple layers of code which then relies on a decent optimiser to remove all the redundancy.

-However, here's one anecdote: I didn't really bother with measuring performance of language tools until recently.
+Here's a last anecdote: I didn't bother with comparing performance of language tools until recently.
 But in 1981, I did measure the speed of my first simple Z80 assembler: it could assemble 1800 lines per second on my 2.5MHz Z80.

-That 2Kloc is not far off the I've measured for quite a few compilers and even assemblers (yes, Nasm), which run on 64-bit machines with a 1000x higher clock, 250,000 times more RAM and infinitely more storage.
-So I put more emphasis on writing efficient software rather than just leaving it to the optimiser.
+That 2Kloc is not far off what I've measured for quite a few compilers, especially in optimising mode and even assemblers (yes, Nasm), which run on 64-bit machines with a 1000x higher clock, 250,000 times more RAM and infinitely more storage.
+So I put more emphasis on writing efficient software rather than just depending on optimiser to take care of sloppy code.

+Optimisation should be a bonus, not an essential.